kotlin-hands-on/hands-on/README.md

 * Assets such as images
 * Code Samples

 Text and assets for all labs are located under this repository under the `lab-name`.
-The code for each lab has its own repository following the naming convention `kotlin-hands-on-{lab name}`
+The sample projects corresponding to each lab are separate repositories under the `https://github.com/kotlin-hands-on` organization.

 ### Text Structure

 Each lab consists of a series of steps.
-Each step is represented as an individual markdown file with the naming convention `NN_{step-title}` where
-`NN` is the step number and `step-title` is the step title.
+Each step is represented as an individual markdown file with the naming convention `NN_{step-title}` where `NN` is the step number and `step-title` is the step title.

 Each hands-on lab should start with an `01_Introduction` file that clearly highlights what the hands-on lab is going to cover.
 Ideally it should also show a screenshot of the end result (if this is for instance an application).

-The introduction should reference the source code with a last line:

-`You can find the code for the hands-on lab on [GitHub](https://github.com/kotlin-hands-on/{lab-name})`

 ### Style and Formatting

-* Use *you* pronoun when referring to the user following the tutorial, i.e. "You first need to click on..."
+* Use *we* (not *you*) pronoun when referring to the user following the tutorial, i.e. "We first need to click on..."
 * Use bold to highlight UI elements and menu entries.
 Use | as separators for menu entries, i.e. **File|New|Project...**
 * Use `name` notation to refer to folders and files

+If you're not a native speaker, but want to contribute, feel free to do that.
+We (JetBrains) can proofread the final lab text.

 #### Code styles